 The MPCA works with contractors, selected through an RFP process, who can perform a wide range of technical services, including developing Total Maximum Daily Loads, stressor identification, modeling, and other work associated with watershed projects.
-The Watershed Restoration and Protection (WRAP) Projects Master Contract includes eight master contractors:
+This Watershed Master Contract has two categories of services – Watershed or HSPF Modeling:

 - Barr Engineering

 - Emmons and Olivier Resources Inc.: Category 1

 Watershed Master Contract Duration: July 1, 2016 – June 30, 2021

 For more information, contact Mary Heininger at 651-757-2418.